The Aspiring Solopreneur

 Carly Ries:

-We were we're so glad you're enjoying these free events.
+We are so glad you're enjoying these free events.
 Can we ask you a favor?
-Can you leave a 5 star are you interested in leaving a 5 star review for a podcast or something like that?
-But build that trust first.
-It the way that so many marketers refer to it is you have to date somebody before you propose.
+Are you interested in leaving a 5 star review for a podcast or something like that?
+But build that trust first. the way that so many marketers refer to it is you have to date somebody before you propose.

 Carly Ries:

-So date your customers, like, get to know them, let them get to know you, and then you can propose.
-And then once you propose, you can actually get married and close that sale.
-So that I in my like, you say inspired, I, build trust, inspire action.
+So date your customers, get to know them, let them get to know you, and then you can propose.
+And then once you propose, you can actually get married and close that sale. you say build trust, inspire action.
 I say, don't jump into marriage on the first date.
 Anything you wanna add, Joe?

 Joe Rando: